nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 Requirements
 ------------

-Choosing to use MySQL / MariaDB, PostgreSQL, or Oracle as your database requires that you install and set up the server software first.
+Choosing to use MySQL / MariaDB, PostgreSQL, or Oracle (ownCloud Enterprise Subscription only) as your database requires that you install and set up the server software first.
+(Oracle users, see :doc:`../enterprise_installation/oracle_db_configuration`.)

 .. note:: The steps for configuring a third party database are beyond the scope of this document.
 Please refer to the documentation for your specific database choice for instructions.